bigbrett/wssha256-kmod/README.md

 1. The bitstream containing the hardware is programmed.
 This can be done through Vivado on the host machine, or on the target by running `$ cat /path/to/bitstream.bit > /dev/xdevcfg`
 2. The wssha256kern.ko module is loaded.
 If not, load it with `$ insmod /path/to/wssha256-kmod/build/kmod/wssha256kern.ko`.

- If the test recipe is not added to your build for some reason, you can manually build it using the command bitbake ws<METHOD>test
+To run the test program, just invoke the executable.

 # TODO